mquan/cortex/README.md

 Cortex allows components to manage their own data instead of defining global update ACTIONS.
 A deeply nested data structure can simply be passed into the parent Component, which then passes pieces of the data onto child components without worrying about how they are used.

-Cortex also provides a few optimization to help boost performance.
-Fist, Cortex will skip triggering React to rerender when there is data change.
-Secondly, Cortex batches all updates in a cycle into one update call so that React is only triggered to render once.
+Cortex also provides a few optimizations to help boost performance.
+Fist, Cortex will skip triggering React rerender when an update results in no actual data change.
+Secondly, Cortex batches all updates in a cycle into one call so that React is only triggered to render once.
 This is especially useful when updating multiple data nodes, such as data in an array.

 # Basic example